jasonkvickers/stubby-auto-list/README.md

 `<div class="list-item-right stubbyList1"><span stubby-data="FirstName"></span>&nbsp;<span stubby-data="LastName"></span>`<br />
 `<span stubby-data="UserName"></span></div></div></div>`

-`The import thing to understand here is that “stubby-list-item-template” is a wrapper.
+The import thing to understand here is that "stubby-list-item-template" is a wrapper.
 This means that only the code contained within this div will actually display in the template.
 Also, this template introduces some custom HTML attributes: stubby-data - this attribute tells StubbyAutoList which JSON value to map to the element. stubby-image-path - this attribute applies only to `<img />` tags and allows you to define a base path to your image folder.
 If you plan to feed the entire url through JSON, then just leave this attribute out.
 <br /><br />